 - 1 garlic clove

-Mix together the flour, non-dairy milk, garlic powder, onion powder, and sea salt in a large bowl.
-Toss the cauliflower in the mixture, and then lay the pieces on the baking sheet.
+- Mix together the flour, non-dairy milk, garlic powder, onion powder, and sea salt in a large bowl.
+Toss the cauliflower in the mixture.
+Allow any excess batter to drip off into the bowl, if neccessary, and then lay the pices out of the baking sheet.

-Bake for 15 to 20 minutes, flipping them once.
+- Bake for 20 minutes, flipping them once at about the halfway point.
 They’re ready when they start to brown and the batter isn’t doughy.

-Serve the cauliflower bites hot from the oven with celery and the ranch dressing.
-Enjoy!
+- Serve the cauliflower bites hot from the oven with celery and the ranch dressing.

 - Buffalo Tempeh Salad